coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 1. Iterating the ArrayList using basic for loop
 2. Iterating the ArrayList using Enhanced For Loop i.e. For-each loop
-3. Iterating the ArrayList using while loop
+3. Iterating the ArrayList using a while loop
 4. Iterating the ArrayList using Iterator
 5. Iterating the ArrayList using Java 8 forEach() Method